hanami/guides/content/architecture/overview.md

 Let's quickly introduce them:

   * `Gemfile` and `Gemfile.lock` are [Bundler](http://bundler.io) artifacts
+  * `README.md` tells us how to setup and use the project.
   * `Rakefile` describes Rake task for our project.
   * `config/` contains an important file `config/environment.rb`, which is the **entry point** for our project.
     By requiring it, we'll preload our dependencies (Ruby gems), Hanami frameworks and our code.